 Buying salvage cars can be a great way to save money.
 Salvage vehicles are typically put up for sale at used car auctions by insurance companies that had to write off the cars after a major accident, or after they were stolen and recovered.
-This means these cars are often bargain-priced.
+This means these cars are often bargain-price.

 However, not everyone is enthusiastic about buying a salvage car and then rebuilding it to roadworthy status.
 In fact, most insurance companies are often hesitant to provide more than basic coverage to rebuilt salvage vehicles.

 Why Insurers Are So Wary of Salvage Cars

 There are some good reasons for insurance companies to be so reticent to provide more than just basic coverage for a salvage car.
 In a way, this is a byproduct of how salvage vehicles are evaluate and roadworthy in many states.

 While the requirements that salvage cars have to meet in order to be considered rebuilt.
 And eligible for registration and insurance will differ from one state to another.
 For the most part, they’re relatively similar.
 These requirements are simply insufficient for a car insurance provider.

 Typically, a vehicle is inspected by a state official in order to receive a “rebuilt salvage” title.
 Which allows the car back on the road.
 However, the nature of the inspection the salvage car is given does little in the way of determining if the car is safe to drive.
 Instead, the state is much more concerned about whether there were stolen parts used in rebuilding the vehicle, and that’s what these inspections check for.